ralfvdz/GrowingTextView/README.md

 HPGrowingTextView
 =================

-NOTE: This fork support both ARC and non-ARC projects.
+NOTE: This fork supports both ARC and non-ARC projects.
 Uses compiler preprocessor to determine whether Automatic Reference Counting (ARC) is being used.

 Multi-line/Autoresizing UITextView similar to SMS-app.
 The example project also even looks like Apple's version.